johnerinjery/mangadex-dl/README.md

     -V, --version           display the version of MangaDex-dl

 Download:
-    -t, --manga-url         the mangadex manga url
-    -c, --chapter-url       the mangadex chapter url
-    -r, --range             the range of chapters to download.
-    -pdf                    download manga as chapterwise pdfs (default) -img                    download manga as chapterwise images
+    -t, --manga-url                 the mangadex manga url (url is title page url) -c, --chapter-url               the mangadex chapter url (url is chapter url) -r, --range                     the range of chapters to download. (if manga url provided) -pdf                            download manga as chapterwise pdfs (default) -img                            download manga as chapterwise images
     --data                          download manga in high quality
+    -tl, --translated-language      the language code for managdex translations (default en)

 Post-Download-Processing:
     -m, --merge-pdf         merges all chapter pdfs into one file -s, --single-folder     collect all images into a single folder